March 14, 2016 · Written by Foodtolive Team

 How to Sprout Wheat

 It is advisable to sprout a handful of whole grains every couple of days.
-You can easily buy premium quality wheat berries for sprouting from our store.
 The great news is you do not need to engage in difficult and messy planting procedures or buy anything additional like fertilizers.
 Simply follow these several easy steps and you will get ready-to-eat wheat sprouts.

 - Prepare a bowl or a sprout.
 Put a 2/3 cup of wheat seeds in it and add a cup or a cup and a half of cool water (not more than 70°).
 Mix seeds so that they contact water evenly.